1. Take on as much or as little responsibility as you wish

 5. Transferable skills

-Even from the bronze level, you will gain a number of transferable skills.
+Through been a Peer Menotr you will gain a number of transferable skills.
 These could include: problem solving, peer support and interpersonal skills.
 Since the contact you will have with your Mentees will be through emails, it is really important that you hone your communication skills; this could include making yourself aware of equality and diversity issues, or the role that is played in safeguarding for yourself and your Mentees.

 6. That warm, fuzzy feeling you'll get from supporting First Year students